-To access the object, an application must use the ACCESS service.
+To gain the right to view or update the object, an application must use the ACCESS service.
+You normally invoke ACCESS after you invoke IDENTIFY and before you invoke MAP.
 ACCESS is similar to the OPEN macro of VSAM.
 It has a mode parameter of READ or UPDATE, and it gives your application the right to read or update the object.
-ACCESS excludes other applications from reading and updating the object, as determined by the current SHAREOPTIONS definition for the object.
-You normally invoke ACCESS after you invoke IDENTIFY and before you invoke MAP.